sunfounder/thales_kit/docs/source/_build/html/_sources/Turn the knob.rst.txt

         led.duty_u16(value)
         utime.sleep_ms(200)

-        When the program is running, we can see the analog value currently read by the GP28 pin in the shell.
-Turn the knob, and the value will change from 0 to 65535.
-        At the same time, the brightness of the LED will increase as the analog value increases.

 What more?
 ------------------------
-Let's use the potentiometer knob to make the servo sway left and right!
+Let's use the potentiometer to swing the servo from left to right!

 .. image:: img/wiring_turn_the_knob_2.png